e-ditiones/ODD17/README.md

 ## Documentation

 The documentation of this project is available in the folder [Documentation](https://github.com/e-ditiones/ODD17/blob/master/Documentation).
-The XML version is available in the file [ODD-body.xml](https://github.com/e-ditiones/ODD17/blob/master/Documentation/ODD-body.xml).
+You can find the XML version in the file [ODD-body.xml](https://github.com/e-ditiones/ODD17/blob/master/Documentation/ODD-body.xml).

 ## Examples

-You can find some examples in the folder [Examples](https://github.com/e-ditiones/ODD17/tree/master/Examples).
+Some examples are available in the folder [Examples](https://github.com/e-ditiones/ODD17/tree/master/Examples).

 Each file is named following this structure : `Identifier_Level-of-encoding_Containt.xml` or `Identifier_header.xml`.
 For example, `EXP_0001_level_1-text.xml` matches with the text (as *transcription*) wich has the identifier `EXP_0001` at level 1.